 - Vest tops

-The attendant on the door will inform you if they feel what you’re wearing isn’t appropriate, and they’ll ask you to wrap a shawl around your midsection or over your shoulders if required.
+The attendant on the door will inform you if they feel what you’re wearing isn’t appropriate and ask you to wrap a shawl around your midsection or over your shoulders if required.

-Rather than borrow something dozens of other people will use that day, it’s far better to go prepared; I suggest that on that day, you also consider wearing a long sleeve cotton shirt.
+Rather than borrow something dozens of other people will use that day, it’s far better to go prepared; I suggest you also consider wearing a long sleeve cotton shirt on that day.

 For Men to enter the mosque, they are also required to wear respectful clothing.
 In this case, men should not be wearing: